k2052/journal.2052.me/src/posts/2016-05-26-DailyAuthenticity1End.md

 The first time someone ever used the label "abuse" to describe my life I became very defensive.
 That was silly, I knew all sorts of humans that had it a thousand times worse.
 When I was twelve a friend of my step-dad, the father of a kid on my soccer team, murdered his wife, attempted to murder his kids and then shot him self.
 That was abuse.
 To me what I had didn't seem all that bad.
 It didn't seem remotely like abuse.

 "Don't be ridiculous dude.
 My step-dad has only hit me twice.
 I counted.
 I'm 100% certain there were only two incidents.
 And he only has raged three times.
 I counted.
-My biological raged like a zillion times.
+My biological father raged like a zillion times.
 3 vs a zillion.
 See, the math checks out my step-dad isn't abusive"

 He gave me blank stares and let the conversation go.